 The New Society for Universal Harmony is an invention born out of necessity.
 A period of profound loss motivated me to create a healing community of people who had shared in the loss.
 It eventually expanded to include other like-minded friends, mostly artists and actors.
 The New Society was inspired by and named after La société de l’harmonie universelle, founded in Paris in 1793 by Franz Anton Mesmer.
 Mesmer himself was a brilliant scientist, and ultimately a charlatan, who claimed to channel magnetic fluid from the planets and the stars to the bodies of his patients.
 His earliest subjects included the French aristocracy and American politicians and their families.

 We “harmonites” lived in a fictional Athol Springs, NY, near Buffalo, NY.
 (Upstate New York was the birthday of numerous 19th century American utopias, including the Oneida Colony, the Skaneateles Community, A Society for Universal Inquiry, Sodus Bay Phalanx of Fourierists, Cassadaga Lake Free Association (Lily Dale) and others.

-My book The New Society For Universal Harmony, published by Granary Books, Inc.in 2005 was born out of this long-term project and includes a first-person account of my discovery and two-year involvement with the Society.
+My book The New Society For Universal Harmony, published by Granary Books, Inc.in 2005 comes out of this long-term project and includes a first-person account of my discovery and two-year involvement with the Society.

 The New Society For Universal Harmony has been exhibited at the Zilkha Gallery, Wesleyan University, Skidmore College, Castle Gallery College of New Rochelle, The Slought Foundation, (University of Pennsylvania,) Philadelphia, The Cue Art Foundation, NYC, Shepherd Fine Art Gallery, University of Reno, Reno Nevada, and Participant, Inc.